gscbravo/lim/README.md

 ## TODO

-- [ ] Make sure this works with multiple threads and processes as workers
+- [ ] Make sure this works with multiple processes as workers
 - [ ] Replies
 - [ ] Config file to configure settings
 - [ ] Website admin area to configure settings